SJTU-ECTL/IMCCompiler/README.md

 Z3(https://github.com/Z3Prover/z3)

-Please change the file path in utils.h according to your setting and add the include directories of the tools into your project.
+Please change the file path in utils.h according to your setting.

+Please add the include directories and library directories of the tools into your project.

+Note that you may need to use C++17 Language Standard and also update C++ Preprocessor setting in your project to use Mockturle.

+Please make sure you can run Mockturle, Gurobi, and Z3 before using our compiler.

 ## Run
 To appy the compiler on an XMG netlist, please use the .v / .bliff / .aig file of the benchmark and put the name of the file in benchmarks.txt (you can optianlly add the bound for the netlist).